 The Second Date Was Hot!

 I would have never believed I could go to a dream city like Budapest and spend most of my time there in a pool.
 Yet it happened.
 It was winter and I was heading west from Bucharest, searching for a new country to move to.
 Hungary was only a one week stop on the way to my new life.
 What a relaxing stop that was!
 If we were to put Budapest on a virtual spa map, it would need to be one of the most important such points in Europe.
 According to this website, Hungary’s capital city boasts no less than 15 public thermal baths.
 I’ve tried two, so I have to go back for the rest.

-Szechenyi was the first Hungarian spa I’ve been to.
+Szechenyi Bath was the first Hungarian spa I’ve been to.
 Although it was love at first sight, I wanted to see more options, so Gellert Baths were the next in line.
 The spa of Gellert Hotel was neat, but it had fewer pools, all of them indoor.
 Besides, by the time of my visit, only the central swimming pool was common for men and women, the thermal sections being completely separate.
 This made it less entertaining, but gave me the comfort of the “naked” dress code.
-Nonetheless, I’ve heard they turned into a mixed spa meanwhile, so you won’t be able to roam around the pools and saunas of Gellert Furdo (the Hungarian for Bath) without your swim wear anymore.
+Nonetheless, I’ve heard they turned into a mixed spa meanwhile, so you won’t be able to roam around the pools and saunas of Gellert Furdo without your swimwear anymore.
 I happen to know a good place in Austria where you can do that in mixed company.
 Just leave a comment if you’re interested, and I’ll share the secret.

 18 Pools and Only One Body – Life in Szechenyi Baths Is Not Fair!